warp1ng/hasher/README.md

 Use `hasher -cr / -cr [directory]` to compare the checksums of a .sha256 file located inside the directory to all the files there

 Note: if a directory is not provided for `-wr` and `-cr` switches then the program will use the current directory instead

+> [!IMPORTANT]
+> hasher is designed for modern terminals, and older terminals may not fully support color output

 ## How to build <a name="building-instructions"></a>
 1. Run `git clone https://github.com/warp1ng/hasher`